NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Living Lodestone.md

     desc: "  When living lodestone takes electricity damage, they automatically reverses polarity."

   - name: "Magnetic Field"
-    desc: " (aura,metal,primal) 60 feet.\nA living lodestone constantly emits a powerful magnetic field that is either positively or negatively aligned.
-Each creature within the aura that is wielding a metallic weapon, wearing metallic armor, or made partially or entirely out of metal is subject to an effect determined by the lodestone's current polarity.\n**Negative** An affected creature is pushed 5 feet away from the lodestone at the start of each of its turns, and it treats each square in the aura as difficult terrain when moving closer to the lodestone.
-Unattended metal objects in the aura of 2 Bulk or less are pushed just outside the aura.\n**Positive** An affected creature is pulled 5 feet toward the lodestone at the start of each of its turns, and it treats each square in the aura as difficult terrain when moving farther from the lodestone.
+    desc: " (aura,metal,primal) 60 feet.\n\nA living lodestone constantly emits a powerful magnetic field that is either positively or negatively aligned.
+Each creature within the aura that is wielding a metallic weapon, wearing metallic armor, or made partially or entirely out of metal is subject to an effect determined by the lodestone's current polarity.\n\n**Negative** An affected creature is pushed 5 feet away from the lodestone at the start of each of its turns, and it treats each square in the aura as difficult terrain when moving closer to the lodestone.
+Unattended metal objects in the aura of 2 Bulk or less are pushed just outside the aura.\n\n**Positive** An affected creature is pulled 5 feet toward the lodestone at the start of each of its turns, and it treats each square in the aura as difficult terrain when moving farther from the lodestone.
 Unattended metal objects in the aura of 2 Bulk or less are pulled adjacent to the lodestone."

 attacks:
   - name: ""